Anne and Tom Darrow

 Friedberg is a professor of English at Wesleyan University in Middletown, Connecticut, and lives in New Haven when not enjoying Bonaire.

 Caren Eckrich has lived in Bonaire for over 15 years.
 She has a BS in Wildlife Fisheries Ecology and an MS in Biological Oceanography.
 She runs Sea & Discover and is currently working with STINAPA as a Wildlife Biologist and a Pride Coordinator on their shark conservation campaign.
 She and her family share a love for the nature of Bonaire, below and above the sea.

-Stuart Goldstein is Vice President, Legal Affairs at NBCUniversal Media, LLC, where he has worked since 2005.
-At NBCUniversal, Stuart has negotiated a wide variety of entertainment-related agreements, including talent deals, production agreements, collective bargaining agreements, and executive contracts.
-He currently oversees Legal Affairs for a number of NBCUniversal’s Cable Entertainment networks, such as E! and Esquire.
+Stuart Goldstein is Associate General Counsel, BuzzFeed, and head of Business and Legal Affairs for BuzzFeed Entertainment, where he has worked since 2016.
+He previously worked at NBCUniversal from 2005-2016, where negotiated a wide variety of entertainment-related agreements, including talent deals, production agreements, collective bargaining agreements, and executive contracts.
+During his years at NBCUniversal, among other responsibilities, Stuart oversaw Legal Affairs for a number of NBCUniversal’s Cable Entertainment networks, such as E! and Bravo.
 From 2000-2005, Stuart was an Associate at the NYC-based office of Proskauer, in their Labor & Employment department.
 He graduated from Seton Hall University School of Law in 2000, where he served as Editor-in-Chief of the law review, and as intern to the Honorable Judge Samuel A. Alito, Jr., then on the Third Circuit Court of Appeals.
 He is a life-long lover of animals and conservation, and shares his home with Winston, a small dog who helps clean up after Chiku, the African Grey.